-35. The Masters programme comprising Master of Science in Security and Strategic Studies (MSc SSS) and Master in Security and Strategic Studies (MSSS) are organised by the University of Ibadan and Nigerian Defence Academy Kaduna on affiliation basis.
-Any of the programmes is open to all qualified participants of the Defence College who have shown interest to undertake the programme.
-Before now, those who register for the programme were required to attend lectures as a resident at the University or the Academy for a period of 6 months after graduating from NDC.
-However, the Masters Programmes have now been integrated into the 11 months duration of the Higher Defence and Strategic Course, commencing with NDC Course 31 in September 2022.
-The new approach offers a unique opportunity to all participants, including foreign participants, to participate in the MSc SSS or MSSS programme.
+35. The Master's programme comprising Master of Science in Security and Strategic Studies (MSc SSS) and Master in Security and Strategic Studies (MSSS) are organised by the University of Ibadan and Nigerian Defence Academy Kaduna, respectively, on affiliation basis.
+Any of the programmes is open to all qualified participants of the College who have shown interest to undertake the programme.
+The Master's Programmes have been integrated into the 11 months duration of the Higher Defence and Strategic Studies Course.
+This approach offers a unique opportunity to all participants, including international participants, to participate in the MSc SSS or MSSS programme.